-Plumm's Solo EP, 'the Shed' was released back in 2018, a first attempt to bring her sound world to life and create something that captured a snapshot of her transition from adolescence to womanhood.
-Most of the vocals and sax were recorded in through an iPhone.
+Plumm's Solo EP, 'The Shed' was an attempt to bring her unique hybrid sound to life and create something that captured a snapshot of her transition from adolescence to womanhood.
+Most of the vocals and sax were recorded through an iPhone.
 The Shed is her safety bubble, music studio and escape from reality.
 Check her out, scatting and looping, in the Shed below...

 Speaking on the difference between recorded and live performance, Plumm prefers usually to keep them ‘quite separate, like they are two different species of music.’
 The ability to make each moment of live performance a new opportunity for artistic creation, for pure improvisation, is a big part of this and means that you don’t want to miss seeing her live.